 Stowers Original Data Repository

-The Stowers Institute requires its members to deposit original data files in the Stowers Original Data Repository (Stowers ODR) or in repositories maintained by third parties at the time of publication.
+At the time of publication, the Stowers Institute requires its researchers to deposit original data files in the Stowers Original Data Repository (Stowers ODR) or other qualified repositories maintained by third parties.

 - When required by a publisher’s data retention and archiving policy, original data files are deposited in a repository in compliance with the publisher’s policy.